egumasa/engagement-annotation-project/docs/5_supplementary_tags/ENDOPHORIC.md

 > Endophoric markers are text segments (expressions) that refer to information in other parts of its own text

 #### Description

-Endophoric markers are introduced to mark any mentions to the other parts of their own text.
+Endophoric markers are used to mark any mentions to the other parts of their own text.
 Typically, the marker includes following expressions:

 - `(In) Chapter X`, `(In) Part X`, `(In) Section X`, `(In) the X chapter`, `(In) the X part`, `(In) the X section`, `(In) This chapter`, `(In) This part`, `(In) This section`,
 - `Example X`, `Fig.X`, `Figure X`, `P. X`, `Page X`, `Table X`, (these have to be within its own text, and not from external sources.)